brysonkatuu22/credit_management/README.md

 4.	run 'python manage.py runserver'

 Frontend Setup

+Open a new terminal, do not terminate the backend terminal started above

 1. Navigate to the frontend directory:
 2.	cd credit_management/credit_frontend
 3. Ensure Node.js and npm are Installed